rafipiccolo/rm-logger/README.md

 * socketPassword : activate logging to my custom server
 * socketPort : custom server port
 * socketHost : custom server host
+* project : the project name (used only for socket logging)